 Kokshetau State National Natural Park

-Is organized due to the decision of KR Government in April 1996, the aim of its foundation was reservation and restoration of the unique mountainous and lake systems, historical tombstones, archeology and culture of North Kazakhstan.
+Is organized due to the decision of RK Government in April 1996, the aim of its foundation was reservation and restoration of the unique mountainous and lake systems, historical tombstones, archeology and culture of North Kazakhstan.
 Its largest part (to the Southwest of Kokshetau) occupies more than 182000 hectares and includes mountain ranges, forest tracts and water areas of Zerenda, Imantau, Ayirtau and Shalkar native zones.

 An honor of the land are birch and pine groves with such big animals as the elm, the bear, the roe living in them; low-lying highlands and lakes.